 You: “You know the consequences for disrespectful behavior in this house.
 I’m taking your phone away until you’re not disrespectful for four hours.
 You’ve got a chance to get it back a half-hour before bedtime, so don’t blow it.”

 Your child: “Whatever.
 I’m going to bed anyway.”

 You: “OK, that’s fine with me.
 We can start the clock when you wake up.”

 Your child: “That’s not fair!
 I need my phone tomorrow.”

-Note that the parent here took her son’s phone away for a relatively short period of time—four hours.
-I believe that’s better than taking it for a day or two because now, the parent has the child working to get it back.
-The teen has to focus on the new behavior of being respectful—or at least not being rude and disrespectful—in order to earn back his cell phone.
-In doing this, you’re creating a pathway for better behavior, and you’re working toward a culture of accountability and respect in your home.
+Note that the parent here took her son’s phone away for a relatively short time—four hours.
+I believe that’s better than taking it for a day or two because now the parent has the child working to get it back.
+The teen has to focus on the new behavior of being respectful, or at least not being rude and disrespectful so that he earns his phone back.

 Respect begins at home.
 If you want your children to be respectful, you have to be respectful, too.
-If you call your kids names, if you yell at others in a condescending way, if you make derogatory remarks to your spouse, don’t be surprised if your child behaves the same way.
+If you call your kids names, if you yell at others, if you make derogatory remarks to your spouse, don’t be surprised if your child behaves the same way.

 An ineffective parent is a person who expects their kids to do things that they’re not willing to do themselves.
 You have to live your values.
 If you value respect, then you’ve got to behave respectfully.

 Disrespectful Child or Teen?
 5 Things Not to Do as a Parent